-One of the nice things about Bellmore is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Bellmore is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Bellmore in 2018 was $50,721, which is wealthy relative to New York and the nation.
 This equates to an annual income of $202,884 for a family of four.

 The most common language spoken in Bellmore is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Italian.